BeautyBazaar/BeautyBazaar/README.md

 SKU creation workflow
 --
-1. An OB contract listing is generated for every SKU using modified OB-etsy-import script with qty set to 0 (inactive)
+1. An OB contract listing is generated for every SKU using modified OB-etsy-import script

 Inventory management workflow
 --